+Fear not hesitant pruners, roses are actually fairly hardy when it comes to enduring thorough prunings.
 Roses have the unique ability to break buds on old wood, so even if you cut too much, it’s nearly impossible to kill your rose due to pruning.
-In fact, many roses thrive because of well placed cuts and will bloom more proliferate because of it.

-Depending on the type of rose you have, you can control the overall appearance and help train your rose to look the way you want it to.
+Depending on the type of roses you have, you can control the overall appearance and help train your roses to look the way you want them to.
 You also can remove unsightly twigs, deadheads, and leaves to provide a more manicured look through the growing season.

 What You Need

 You don’t need a lot to prune your roses, but there are a few things you definitely want in your arsenal of tools to help you have a drama-free rose pruning experience.

 Every rose has its thorns, so it’s a good idea to invest in a pair of protective garden gloves.